 Must a South Carolina Employer Allow Medical Marijuana Use?

 More than two dozen states now permit the use of medical marijuana.
 A few of these states restrict employers from firing employees who use medical marijuana unless the employee is shown to be impaired on the job.
 However, medical marijuana remains illegal under federal and South Carolina law and it remains permissible for a company to ban employees’ use of pot, even for medical purposes in SC.
 Do not be concerned about the American’s with Disabilities Act requirement for reasonable modification for disabled workers, either, as that requirement does not extend to illegal substances.

 Employers might consider the consequences to employees who violate a drug policy as increasingly more employees find themselves subject to disciplinary action or termination after the use of marijuana in a state where pot is legal but it remains against their employer’s policy back home.
 Employers may adopt a zero-tolerance policy where any positive result of the use of a controlled substance without a valid prescription results in termination.
 Alternatively, employers may remove the employee from duties where safety is a risk until the employee passes a drug screen.
 In any event, the employee handbook should be clear in identifying the potential consequences for employees who violate the substance use and abuse policy.

 Help Reviewing Your Employee Handbook

 Drug use and testing policies and should be clear to employees and comply with state and federal requirements or restrictions.
-If you need assistance drafting, perfecting or reviewing your employee handbook, an experienced employment law attorney is available to assist you at Gignilliat, Savitz and Bettis, LLP.
+If you need assistance drafting, perfecting, or reviewing your employee handbook, experienced employment lawyers are available to assist you at Gignilliat, Savitz, and Bettis, LLP.